 Pasteurized Eggs.
 Pasteurized eggs are available and a good choice for drinks because the pasteurization process is designed to kill any bacteria inside the egg.
 The drawback to using these eggs is that some of the flavors are lost.
 Pasteurized eggs will be clearly marked as such.

 Egg "Product."
 Another alternative is to use an egg product — essentially processed eggs that are sold whole or as whites or yolks alone.
-With these, you will notice a considerable taste difference and most bartenders would not recommend their use in cocktails.
-Yet, they are an option.
+With these, you will notice a considerable taste difference, and most bartenders would not recommend their use in cocktails.

 Store Smart.
 You will want to refrigerate your raw (especially unpasteurized) eggs right away.
 Store them in the coldest part of your refrigerator where the temperature is 45 F or lower.
 Do not store them in the door (where those convenient egg compartments are most often) as the temperature there fluctuates each time it is opened.
 Also, keep the eggs in the original carton.